Compare Rates

 If you are slightly overweight, you may go from preferred rates to standard plus, increasing premiums.
 However, your class could fall into the standard if you are more than just a little overweight.
 You can even go into the rate table, which we will discuss in this article.
 Remember that your height and weight are just as important as your health history.

 This is because your health will be based on your height and weight when looking at statistics.
 This is based on how weight affects overall health and lifespan.
-Many life insurance applicants are overweight or morbidly obese yearly, quickly declining.
+Many life insurance applicants are overweight or morbidly obese and can be subjected to higher rates or having their application declined.

-Also, heart problems or various cancer forms will raise a red flag.
+Also, heart problems or various forms of cancer will raise a red flag.
 They are looking for a track record of your immediate family.
-This could indicate that you would have a greater chance of being diagnosed with one of these potentially fatal diseases one day.
+This could indicate that you would have a greater chance of being diagnosed with one of these fatal diseases from inheriting their genes.

 On the other hand, drugs your doctor does not prescribe are another story.
 Alcohol abuse offers many dangers to your health and is taken very seriously when applying for life insurance.
 Marijuana smoking is usually acceptable when used in moderation.
 Chemical drugs such as Cocaine, Methamphetamine, and Heroin are out of the question, where you will indeed be declined.